It formed the basis for America's Bill of Rights but what is the Magna Carta, and how did the Great Charter come to be?

 The British Library's softly illuminated Treasures Gallery contains many texts that mark milestones in man’s intellectual history, including an original Gutenberg Bible and Leonardo da Vinci’s scientific notebooks.
 The intensely illuminated Lindisfarne Gospels and Baybar’s Qu’ran are items of radiant beauty that starkly contrast with a couple of dull parchments of indeterminate hue.
 These parchments are two copies of the Magna Carta.
 There are four extant copies of Magna Carta - two in this gallery and one each in Lincoln and Salisbury cathedrals.

-These two single sheets of vellum, about the size of A3 paper, are displayed below bulletproof glass and receive reverential attention from visitors of numerous nationalities.
+These two single sheets of vellum, about the size of A3 paper, are displayed below the bulletproof glass and receive reverential attention from visitors of numerous nationalities.
 The feudal documents, written by monastic hands in legal Latin, are famous for what is believed to be symbolized within their compact script: fundamental principles of democracy and human rights.

 This perception is confirmed by frequent references to Magna Carta as being instrumental in formulating the unwritten constitution of the United Kingdom; the Declaration of Independence, Constitution and Bill of Rights of the United States; and the constitutions of modern Germany and Japan.
 Technically, those perceptions are not entirely correct.